 As distinct from the country’s poorest, the nation’s elite live in Pyongyang, which, according to Pembroke, “is not North Korea,” but instead, “a bubble of modern towers, state-of-the-art museums, science palaces, sporting venues, amusement parks and public gardens.
 Smiling school children are ever-present and mobile telephones are ubiquitous.
 There is even a dolphinarium and a spectacular new waterworld, not to mention a small number of coffee houses and nightclubs.”

 There are brand new Audis on the streets.
 Civilians have cell phones, and women wear stylishly tailored clothing and high heels.
-Some tote designer bags.
+Some carry designer logo-emblazoned handbags.

 Osnos echoed this notion, writing: “On the streets of Pyongyang, there are flashes of modernity, even style.
 Some women can be seen wearing stilettos and short skirts, though these can be no higher than two inches above the knee, according to Workers’ Party regulations."